 The Annapolis OpenVPX EcoSystem™ is a proven platform for SAR development and deployment.
 Our WILDSTAR baseboards support a vast library of Mezzanine Cards, providing a wide variety of ADCs and DACs that can be coherently synchronized using our high-performance WILDSTAR™ Clock Distribution Boards.

-The Mezzanine Card and RTM board-support work is already done for you, and our CoreFire Next™ and Open Project Builder™ Design Suites make for easy integration.
+The Mezzanine Card and RTM board-support work is already done for you, and our CoreFire Next™ Design Suite makes for easy integration.
 The diagram below shows some of the Mezzanine Card and RTM cores – just hook up your datapaths to the ports and let CoreFire Next take care of your dataflow for you.

 Figure 2: A Sampling of CoreFire Next Mezzanine and Backplane Cores

-Our WILD Data Storage Solution provides 12.8 TB of storage depth per VPX slot at rates in the multiple GB/s, providing the depth and bandwidths needed for X-Band operation and beyond.
+Our WILD Data Storage Solution provides up to 64 TB of storage depth per VPX slot at rates in the multiple GB/s, providing the depth and bandwidths needed for X-Band operation and beyond.
 Just generate your addressing logic in CoreFire Next and hook it up to the Storage cores shown below and you’ll be reading and writing data with ease.

 Figure 3: CoreFire Next Storage Cores